trapcodeio/object-validator-pro/docs/installation.md

 OVP returns object `{validate, validateAsync, Validator}`

 ##### validate
-Function to run validations, returns `boolean`
+Function to run validations on an object with rules, returns `boolean`

 ##### validateAsync
 Function to run Async validations using `await`, returns `Promise<boolean>`